mwolfgangmath/python_challenge/README.md

 # python_challenge
 Module 3 HW
+This was a team effort - thank you to BCS tutors for guidance throughout the entire process.

 **PyBank Instructions**
 In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
 You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".